 The Disney Descendants franchise posits a magical, modern universe where various Disney stories took place at roughly the same time, and once the various villains were defeated, they were exiled by magic to the Island of the Lost.
 When the first Descendants film opens, we meet the next generation, i.e. the children of various known characters.
-The film mainly follows Mal, Evie, Carlos and Jay (the children of Maleficent, the Evil Queen, Cruella de Vil and Jafar, respectively) being invited by Ben, son of Belle and the former Beast, to join Auradon Prep, which has until then only ever housed the children of heroes.
+The film follows Mal, Evie, Carlos and Jay (the children of Maleficent, the Evil Queen, Cruella de Vil and Jafar respectively) being invited by Ben, son of Belle and the former Beast, to join Auradon Prep School that has until then only ever housed the children of heroes.
 A culture clash ensues.

 Being trapped on the Isle of Lost, there's little that Uma can do but seethe and complain to the rest of her gang, two members of which are Harry and Gil, the sons of Captain Hook and Gaston respectively.
-Then opportunity strikes when Mal, who has been under stress due to her new role in Auradon, returns to the Isle, followed closely by her best friends Evie, Carlos and Jay, plus her boyfriend, Ben.
-Uma makes her move, and proves herself as wily and ruthless as her mother, in a nifty final act homage to the Vanessa subplot.
+Opportunity strikes when Mal, who has been under stress due to her new role in Auradon, returns to the Isle, followed closely by her best friends Evie, Carlos and Jay, plus her boyfriend, Ben.
+Uma makes her move, and proves herself as wily and ruthless as her mother.
+She also does a nifty final act homage to the TLM film's Vanessa subplot.

 It's a pretty interesting world they've set up in this franchise (next gen stories are all the rage now, too), plus China's performance as Uma is energetic and captivating.
 On a personal level, Ursula and Maleficent are my favourite Disney villains, so there's a certain joy in having this universe's version of their offspring battling it out.
 Ursula herself has a cameo in the film, and though we don't see her face, she is voiced by the wonderful Whoopi Goldberg.